- 1 Best Vacuum for Hardwood Floors

 How We Choose the Best Vacuum for Hardwood Floors

 What is the best vacuum for hardwood floors, anyway?
 How do we choose?
+What features must the best vacuum cleaners have?
 Vacuum cleaners need several factors to excel at cleaning hardwood floors – including features that not all standard vacuums cleaners have.
 One of the most important factors we studied, for example, was the brush roll.
 To effectively clean hardwood, vacuum cleaners need brushes that 1) Are low to the ground to increase suction and deal with dust, and 2) Have bristles that are soft enough to avoid damaging coatings, but still strong enough to clean up serious messes.
 We also gave extra points to vacuums in our reviews that included extra options for water or steam cleaning abilities.
+And you can’t depend on a Swiffer to get the job, which is no better than probably using the best baby wipes to clean up a mess.

 Suction power is also important, and can be measured in many ways.
 Water lift, which is measured in inches, shows how high a vacuum can suck water and is an easy way to judge the power of the vacuum.
 For example, 100 inches is an excellent rating, and anything above that indicates one of the most powerful residential vacuums.
 Air flow, typically measured in cubic feet per minute, indicates both power and surface area covered – how much air a vacuum can draw in at a time, which shows how much dust it can deal with.
 Air watts is an alternative measurement that combines both figures in one general rating number – say, 30AW.

 Ease of use is also important, so we looked for vacuum cleaners that hold dust well and are easy to empty.
-Bottom-release dirt cups are great for quick trips to the trash can.
+Bottom-release dirt cups and bagless canister vacuums are great for quick trips to the trash can.
 Closely related is how easy the vacuum cleaner is to carry around (preferably without crashing it into any walls or furniture), so we take a look at weight, taking special note of vacuums that are around 10 pounds or less, which are lightweight enough to zoom around hardwood floors.
+Cordless stick vacuums are a fantastic lightweight option, however, corded upright vacuums can offer superior suction power.

 Finally, we know that you’re looking for a vacuum cleaner at an affordable price, one that makes cleaning easier but doesn’t bite into your budget too much.
 We gave more weight to hardwood vacuum cleaners that not only did an excellent job, but were under $200 and so affordable for the average family.